LHNCBC/ucum-lhc/README.md

          will describe; returnObj['toVal'] will be null */

-If you want to know what unit types a particular unit can be converted to, the _UCUM Unit Conversions_ section of the demo page will show you a list of commensurable units when you enter the "from" unit code.
+If you want to know what unit types a particular unit can be converted to, the _UCUM Unit Conversions_ section of the [demo page](https://lhncbc.github.io/ucum-lhc/demo.html) will show you a list of commensurable units when you enter the "from" unit code.
 (Valid UCUM unit codes are shown in the _UCUM Unit Expression Validation_ section).
 That list will be displayed in the "converted to" list.
-It will not show that list for unit strings that combine units, such as m2/g4.

 **checkSynonyms(theSyn)**

-This method searches for units that include the search term (theSyn) in the unit's synonyms data and/or the unit name.
+This method searches for units that include a single search term (theSyn) in the unit's synonyms data and/or the unit name.
 It returns all units found with a match.
 This is useful when an exact match for a term is not found.
-For example, submitting the term "pound" to the validUnitString method will result in a "not found" response.
+For example, submitting the term "pound" to the _validUnitString_ method will result in a "not found" response.
 Submitting it to this method will return with a list of possible pound units.